 Alumni of the TCDSB and specifically the Eastern Rite Catholic schools.

 Communications department sends notice to the TCDSB Community.

-Community Relations department receives applications and starts review process with assigned superintendent and TCDSB staff and makes recommendations to the Board.
+Indigenous Education, Equity, and Community Relations department receives applications and starts review process with assigned superintendent and TCDSB staff and makes recommendations to the Board.

 Board of Trustees appoints new members.

 The members are appointed for a maximum of 2 terms, a term being 3 years, by the Board of Trustees.
 An extension may be approved, if needed, to support transition of new members and ensure the functioning of the Committee.
 Appointed committee members contribute by developing meeting agendas and following up with action items and regularly attending meetings.